-We recorded valuation allowances related to certain deferred income tax assets due to the uncertainty of the ultimate realization of the future benefits from those assets.
-At March 31, 2022, the total valuation allowance against deferred tax assets of \$69.5 million was comprised of \$68.6 million for federal and state deferred tax assets, and \$0.9 million associated with deferred tax assets in Hong Kong, Malaysia, Singapore, the Philippines and Australia.
-In assessing the realizability of deferred tax assets, management considers whether it is more-likely-than-not that some, or all, of the deferred tax assets will not be realized.
-We have recorded a valuation allowance offsetting substantially all of our deferred tax assets.
-The ultimate realization of deferred tax assets depends on the generation of future taxable income during the periods in which those temporary differences are deductible.
-Management considers the scheduled reversal of deferred tax liabilities (including the impact of available carryback and carryforward periods), projected taxable income, and tax planning strategies in making this assessment.
-In order to fully realize the deferred tax assets, we will need to generate future taxable income before the expiration of the deferred tax assets governed by the tax code.
-Because of our losses in recent periods, management believes that it is more-likely-than-not that we will not realize the benefits of these deductible differences.
-The amount of the valuation allowance, however, could be reduced in the near term.
-The exact timing will be based on the level of profitability that we are able to achieve and our visibility into future results.
-Our recorded tax rate may increase in subsequent periods following a valuation release.
-Any valuation allowance release will not affect the amount of cash paid for income taxes.
+We have recorded valuation allowances offsetting substantially all the Company's deferred income tax assets due to the uncertainty of the ultimate realization of the future benefits from those assets.
+At March 31, 2023, the total valuation allowance against deferred tax assets of \$67.9 million was comprised of \$66.2 million for federal and state deferred tax assets, and \$1.7 million associated with deferred tax assets in Hong Kong, Canada, Singapore, the Philippines and Australia.
+The ultimate realization of deferred tax assets depends on various factors including the generation of taxable income during the future periods in which the underlying temporary differences are deductible.
+We consider the scheduled reversal of deferred tax liabilities (including the impact of available carryback and carryforward periods), projected earnings, and tax planning strategies in our assessment of positive and negative evidence supporting the likelihood of deferred tax asset realization.
+We maintain valuation allowances for deferred tax assets until we have sufficient evidence to support the reversal of all or some portion of the allowances.
+Based on recent earnings and anticipated future earnings, we believe it is reasonably possible that within the next 12 months we will have sufficient positive evidence to conclude that a significant portion of our valuation allowances will no longer be needed.
+Releasing the valuation allowances would result in the recognition of certain deferred tax assets and significant income tax benefits.
+The exact timing and amount of the valuation allowance releases will depend on the level of profitability that we are able to achieve and our visibility into future results.
+Our recorded effective tax rate may increase in subsequent periods following a valuation release.
+Any valuation allowance release will not impact the amount of cash paid for income taxes.

 The undistributed earnings of our foreign subsidiaries are not subject to U.S. federal and state income taxes unless such earnings are distributed in the form of dividends or otherwise to the extent of current and accumulated earnings and profits.
-The undistributed earnings of foreign subsidiaries are permanently reinvested and totaled \$17.1 million and \$8.4 million as of March 31, 2022 and 2021, respectively.
+The undistributed earnings of foreign subsidiaries are permanently reinvested and totaled \$22.2 million and \$17.1 million as of March 31, 2023 and 2022, respectively.
 We made the determination of permanent reinvestment on the basis of sufficient evidence that demonstrates we will invest the undistributed earnings overseas indefinitely for use in working capital, as well as foreign acquisitions and expansion.
 The determination of the amount of the unrecognized deferred U.S. income tax liability related to the undistributed earnings is not practicable.